willyblah/TodoHub/README.md

 ## Support

-Help content can be found in `help.txt`.
+Help content can be found in `docs/help.txt`.
 You can also access help by typing the `help` command in Todo Hub.